Ilkeston Corporation Tramways

 History

-Ilkeston Corporation's 3ft 6ins-gauge, overhead electric tramway had a rather protracted birth, powers being obtained on the 9th August 1899, though not without significant objections from local ratepayers, who were concerned — correctly as it turned out — about the viability of the enterprise.
-The corporation had 24 months from the granting of the tramway order to complete construction, but needed to seek an extension to the time limit, construction work only commencing on the 5th November 1901.
+Ilkeston Corporation's 3ft 6ins-gauge, overhead electric tramway had a rather protracted birth, powers being granted on the 9th August 1899 — under the Ilkeston Corporation Tramways Order, via the Tramways Orders Confirmation (No.2) Act — though not without significant objections from local ratepayers, who were concerned, correctly as it turned out, about the viability of the enterprise.
+The corporation was, however, slow off the mark, so needed to seek an extension to the time limit allowed by the 1899 Act, construction work only commencing on the 5th November 1901.

 The system, which opened on the 16th May 1903, totalled just 3.78 miles, and was never extended; it took the form of a main line (built on the single line and passing loop principle), with a half mile branch and a short stub serving the depot.
-From the northern terminus at Church Rd, the main line ran southwards along Cotmanhay Rd to Ilkeston, then along Bath St and South St, where it turned southeastwards along Nottingham Rd, before once again turning southwards along Thurman Rd and Corporation Rd to a terminus at Hallam Fields Rd.
-The branch line, which was just over half a mile long, ran eastwards from Bath St along Station Rd to the Midland Railway's Ilkeston Town Station, whilst the stub line, which was barely 150 yards long, ran northeastwards from White Lion Square on South St, along Park Rd, where the depot was located.
+From the northern terminus at Church Road, the main line ran southwards along Cotmanhay Road to Ilkeston, then along Bath Street and South Street, where it turned southeastwards along Nottingham Road, before once again turning southwards along Thurman Road and Corporation Road to a terminus at Hallam Fields Road.
+The branch line, which was just over half a mile long, ran eastwards from Bath Street along Station Road to the Midland Railway's Ilkeston Town Station, whilst the stub line, which was barely 150 yards long, ran northeastwards from White Lion Square on South Street, along Park Road, where the depot was located.

 By the time of the Great War, and despite the best efforts of the corporation and various managers, the losses continued and the overall debt mounted.
 Like many other tramways around the country, the war soon led to a loss of men (and their skills), as well as shortages of spares and restrictions on purchasing such essential items as new track (a particular issue at Ilkeston).
 With the tramway incurring loss after loss, and with a significant outstanding debt that it had no chance at all of servicing, the council astonishingly managed to find a buyer for the tramway, probably to its great surprise.

-BB&Co had also separately gained control of the Derbyshire and Nottinghamshire Electric Power Company, which now took over Ilkeston's electricity distribution network, the tramway system being formally passed to another of its subsidiaries, the Nottinghamshire and Derbyshire Tramways Company.
-The N&DTCo took over operation on the 30th June 1916, the transfer of ownership formally taking place on the 30th September 1916, though it was to be another 7 years before payment was completed.
+BB&Co had also separately gained control of the Derbyshire and Nottinghamshire Electric Power Company, the owners of Ilkeston's electricity distribution network, the tramway system being formally passed to another of its subsidiaries, the Nottinghamshire and Derbyshire Tramways Company.
+The transfer was agreed by an indenture signed on the 15th November 1916, the N&DTCo taking over operation on the 30th June 1916, though it was to be another 7 years before payment was completed.
+The formal transfer of the tramway to the N&DTCo was confirmed on the 10th July 1917 under the Nottinghamshire and Derbyshire Tramways Act, 1917.

 The N&DTCo had originally had grand plans for an extensive network in the two counties in its title, and though it held powers to construct around 47 miles of tramway, it only ever managed to build a quarter of this, its main line from Ripley to Nottingham having only opened in July 1913.
 In acquiring the Ilkeston system, the N&DTCo no doubt saw a chance to expand its influence and to join the two systems up, even though they were built to different gauges.

 In 1922, the N&DTCo went to the trouble of acquiring powers to not only link its two tramways — between Heanor and Cotmanhay — but also, to convert the Ilkeston system to standard gauge.
+These powers were granted on the 29th June 1922 under the Nottinghamshire and Derbyshire Tramways Act, 1922.
 From a vantage point in the 21st Century, it seems quite perverse for the company to have pursued such an expensive proposal, which effectively involved the complete rebuilding and re-equipping of a system that had shown no signs whatsoever of turning a profit.

 Track lifting on the Ilkeston system commenced on the 22nd December 1930, the last tram running just over two weeks later on the 8th January 1931.
 Motorbuses took over the services as an interim measure, operating for exactly one year before they were displaced by the N&DTCo's new trolleybuses on 7th January 1932.